ULTIMATE-YORK/ULTIMATE/ULTIMATE_MODEL_MANAGER/design/primary_system_design.md

 			throw new FileNotFoundException("Configuration file not found!
 This file is expected in directory where the code is being run");
 		}
 	}

-	/*
-	 * This method verifies that the paths in config.json are valid binaries on the system
-	 *
-	 * @return true if the paths are valid, false otherwise
-	 * @throws FileNotFoundException if the paths are not valid binaries */ private boolean areValidPaths() throws IOException, DataFormatException {
+	private boolean areValidPaths() throws IOException, DataFormatException {
 		// get the paths from the config.json file HashMap<String, String> binaries = getPaths();